-By this point, it may be apparent that the TGarden project constitutes an experimental exploration of subjectivation, in Guattari's sense.
+By this point, it may be apparent that the sort of responsive environments that we have built constitute apparatuses for an experimental exploration of subjectivation, in Guattari's sense.
 In order to conduct this exploration in the mode of experimental performance research, we focus our attention on the amplification of metaphorical gestures by co-present humans performing in a common responsive, alchemical medium.
 In order to query or re-fashion the fold between nature and artifice, signs and matter, ego and other, I have wagered that we must create (as we have) a responsive medium as a continuous amalgam of the forms of matter that are accessible to our craft, whether computational or physical: projected light, organized sound and video, fabric, choreographed flesh, speech, software.
-What we must and have set aside are certain categories such as the cogito as well as the body because in order to understand such ontological or phenomenological categories it greatly helps to transgress those categories' boundaries rather than assume them a priori.23
+What we must and have set aside are certain categories such as the cogito as well as the body because in order to understand such ontological or phenomenological categories it greatly helps to transgress those categories' boundaries rather than assume them a priori.[30]
+More intrinsically, it is also inconsistent to reject Western Cartesianism and dualism, but in the same breath make theater on the tropes of cognitive science, or computational and behaviorist flavors of neuroscience.

 But how could we bracket the body phenomenologically, and what are the consequences of such a bracketing?
 To bracket the body is not to deny or to hide it but in fact to pay attention to its framing condition.
 In general I find it helpful to imagine the world not as a vacuum raisined with corpuscles but as a plenum of varying density.
-With such a field-based approach, the body then becomes a local density whose boundary is implicitly and provisionally defined by contingent anticipation or imagination and by the expectations formed in the course of contingent performance.24 Of course it follows that these densities and boundaries vary over time, from moment to moment, and from disposition to disposition.
+With such a field-based approach, the body then becomes a local density whose boundary is implicitly and provisionally defined by contingent anticipation or imagination and by the expectations formed in the course of contingent performance.[31]
+Of course it follows that these densities and boundaries vary over time, from moment to moment, and from disposition to disposition.
 A set of pedestrians' or dancers' limbs moving in tandem could form a body, as could a group of voices momentarily syncopated.
 What we ought not assume however is an invariant deterministic mapping from physiological data to metaphor.
-Although an invariant mapping may be a necessary working notion for neurologists and linguists and engineers, we need not and should not as poets, or as phenomenological experimentalists assume a discernable deterministic relation between physiological data like heartbeat, galvanic skin response, or breathing rate, and macroscopic objects of performance like emotion, mood, or narrative entity.
+Although an invariant mapping may be a necessary working notion for neurologists and linguists and engineers, we need not and should not as poets, or as phenomenological experimentalists assume a discernible deterministic relation between physiological data like heartbeat, galvanic skin response, or breathing rate, and macroscopic objects of performance like emotion, mood, or narrative entity.
 Pragmatically, what we learn from neurophysiology and the principled scientific study of neural phenomena is that the data are simply too complex and polyvalent to plausibly map to any simple linguistic token of an emotion or some human behavioral state.
 A smile could correlate with amusement, embarrassment, confusion or the rictus of death.
 A spike in the nervous signal of a muscle could correlate with an equally great variety of putative "causes."
 But beyond such pragmatic concerns, there is a more fundamental conceptual issue.
 Such a mapping would be merely a trace of the physical other, which is not identical, and may have only accidental relation to the embodied phenomenal experience, or, to borrow from Varela, Rosch and Thompson, embodied enactive experience.
-It is true that an artist may intentionally impose a mapping, but the art of a TGarden lies in the fashioning of a substrate, not any particular object in a particular event.
+It is true that an artist may intentionally impose a mapping, but the art of a responsive environment lies in the fashioning of a substrate, not any particular object in a particular event.